 NOTE 5: This principle requires involvement from SA WG3.

-Principle #2: The 5GC need not be aware of the application AI/ML operation type.

-The following list shows the general architecture principles which are not agreeable yet and would require further discussion:

-Principle #2: The 5GC need not be aware of the application AI/ML operation type.
+Principle #2: The 5GC network operation which realizes the user consent, operator policy and regulatory constraint when exposing the monitoring and status information of an AI/ML session to a 3rd party AI/ML application can be aware of the application AI/ML operation type.

-Editor's note: It is FFS on whether 5GC needs to be explicitly aware of the application AI/ML operation type.

 NOTE 6: The examples of the Application AI/ML Operation Type can be referred to the TS 22.261 [2], clause 6.40.1.

-Principle #3: UE capability indication (e.g. via PCO) to support specific Application's AI/ML operation type.

-Editor's note: It is FFS on whether there is a need for UE to indicate its capability to 5GC for its ability to support a specific Application AI/ML operation type, if so, at what granularity?

 Principle#4: Network authorization for UE to support a specific Application's AI/ML operation type.

-Editor's note: It is FFS on whether 5GS needs to authorize and is able to authorize specific UE to participate in a specific application AI/ML operation (e.g. UE may not have the right subscription to consume the network resources to support the operation)?

-Principle #5: Based on application logic, it is the application decision whether, how and to which extent request required assistance information from 5GC.

-Editor's note: Principle #5 is not agreeable for normative work.

-Principle#6: The support provided by the 5GC for AI/ML-based applications should be carried out without the need of a dedicated NF.
+Principle#6: The support provided by the 5GC for AI/ML-based applications should be carried out with the support of a dedicated NF.

-Editor's note: There's a dependency between Principle #6 and the conclusion on the rest of KIs that may require alignment before normative work can start.

 NOTE 7: The "dedicated NF" as referred here implies a new 5GC NF which is designated to assist Application AI/ML operations.

-Principle#7: Common approach for assistance to UE selection to support different Application AI/ML operation types (i.e. as defined in TS 22.261, Clause 6.40.1 that includes FL, DL which are also part of the FS_AIML SID scope).
+Principle#7: Maximize the design principle for the assistance to UE selection to support different Application AI/ML operation types (i.e. as defined in TS 22.261, Clause 6.40.1 that includes FL, DL which are also part of the FS_AIML SID scope).

-Editor's note: It is FFS whether the 5GS assistance mechanism for UE selection should be the same for FL and other operation types, when needed.

-Principle #8: Generic 5GS assistance support for the Application AI/ML operation.

-Editor's note: Principle #8 is not agreeable for normative work.

-Principle#11: The architecture to support AI/ML-based services should be backward compatible with related 5GS features.

-Editor's note: It is FFS whether 5GS should strive for forward compatibility in its architecture design.

 Principle #13: The architecture/procedure to support AI/ML-based services and applications should reduce unnecessary signalling in the mobile network and/or between 5GC and AF.
 The principle should also apply for 5GS assistance to the AF monitoring of the application AI/ML operation utilization of network resources.

-Editor's note: It is FFS whether a quantifiable mechanism can be defined.

-Editor's note: The above evaluation is incomplete and can only be finalized when solutions are complete and stable.

 ***** End of Changes *****